 Further, a contractor’s experience should be relevant.
 You wouldn’t, for example, want to hire a contractor who specializes in nothing but new commercial construction when your job is a residential room addition.
 Choosing the right contractor will save a lot of headaches, so be sure to contact a Seattle agent at (206) 578-3438 for a list of contractors who can handle your job well.

 After, checking for relevant experience, you should then move on to references.
 And they need to be plentiful and favorable.

-At this stage of choosing a contractor in Shoreline (that is, after seeing some contractors’ projects of which you approve), you should “request references and call contractors’ former customers to check up on them.
+At this stage of choosing a contractor in Seattle (that is, after seeing some contractors’ projects of which you approve), you should “request references and call contractors’ former customers to check up on them.
 Ask how the contractors did at executing the projects.
 Were they on time and on a budget?
 Were the customers pleased with the outcome?
 Was there anything that could have been done differently?”

 Also, keep in mind that when hiring a contractor, you are buying a service, not a product.
 And this means that the quality of the service will play a huge role in the quality of the finished product.
 So make a point to ask contractors’ former clients about the quality of service provided.

 A good contractor in Seattle will also have all the necessary credentials and licenses, the next thing to look into after getting and checking references.

 “[D]o some preliminary research, whether it’s with a phone call or a visit to the contractor’s website.
 Find out whether [the contractor] holds all the required licenses from state and local municipalities, along with designations from any professional associations such as the National Kitchen & Bath Association, the National Association of the Remodeling Industry, and the National Association of Homebuilders.
 Look for contractors who have invested in coursework and passed rigorous tests to earn particular certifications.
 Be aware, however, that not all certifications are created equal.
 Do some homework and find out the requirements.”